 - A last interpretation regards the mistletoe plant that we can see above Santa’s head.
-Well, aside the fact that this may be his way of asking for kisses from Mrs. Claus, it also shows that his view upon nature is a pantheistic one.
+Well, aside from the fact that this may be his way of asking for kisses from Mrs. Claus, it also shows that his view upon nature is a pantheistic one.
 In Santa’s eyes, Nature is Divinity.

 And I believe this concludes my brief interpretation regarding Santa Claus’ image and behaviors.

 I wish you all a Merry Christmas and hope that you’ve all been good, cause, as history has shown us, Santa’s OCD will be kicking in soon, so be ready to receive your presents!

 P.S.
 1. I hope the present blog post won’t get me erased from Santa’s list… *Yikes!*.

 P.S.
-2. As you can see below, there is a “slight” resemblance between Thomas Nast and Santa, but hey, nothing’s been “scientifically” proven so we will hold our horses on this one.
+2. As you can see here, there is a “slight” resemblance between Thomas Nast and Santa, but hey, nothing’s been “scientifically” proven so we will hold our horses on this one.